Militia and Volunteers of Northumberland: General militia

 Training for balloted men began again in 1820, however desertion was a problem, and again in 1821.
 Training was infrequent up to 1831 and then went into abeyance along with the Militia movement as a whole.

-In 1852 a new act was passed that revived the militia, with voluntary service (and a bounty of six guineas) but with the ballot remaining an option.
+A new act, the Militia Act 1852 (15 & 16 Vict. c.
+50), was passed that revived the militia, with voluntary service (and a bounty of six guineas) but with the ballot remaining an option.
 Commanded by the earl of Beverly and titled the 27th Northumberland Light Infantry Militia the first training was attended by 850 men out of the enlisted 1122.